ArsalanShakil/NikeCore/README.md

 # NikeCore
 ### An application connecting consumers to extended digital touch points based on their physical activity and shopping behaviour.
-NikeCore helps you maintian healthy wellness parctices by incentivising your daily physical activities that turn into benefits you can use online or on physical nike stores.
+NikeCore helps you maintain healthy wellness practices by incentivising your daily physical activities that turn into benefits you can use online or on physical Nike stores.
-##### It is a self intiated project which was inspired by Nike.
+#####
-##### Note: Nike owns the rights to the brand indentity, brand assets such as logo, brand images, videos, and various other materials.
+##### Note: It is a self-initiated project that is currently in progress.
+Nike owns the rights to the brand identity, brand assets such as logo, brand images, videos, and various other materials.

 <br/>